pauln415/puppet-docs/source/contribute.markdown

 Read the
  [README](http://github.com/puppetlabs/puppet-docs/blob/master/README.markdown)
 and [README_WRITING](http://github.com/puppetlabs/puppet-docs/blob/master/README_WRITING.markdown) in the source.
+Also, to help in keeping the language in the documentation consistent, please read the [documentation style and usage guide](./guides/style_and_usage.html).

 ### Make your changes